Distil ← Back to home

 Amitriptyline is a tricyclic antidepressant: it inhibits reuptake of both serotonin and noradrenaline, with significant antimuscarinic effect.

-Below are the 1 documented pair we have explicitly assessed against Amitriptyline in the Distil database: 1 amber.
-The pairs cluster around 1 mechanism: Additive serotonergic activity.
+Below are the 7 documented pairs we have explicitly assessed against Amitriptyline in the Distil database: 7 amber.
+The pairs cluster around 3 mechanisms: Cholinergic vs anticholinergic (opposing), CYP induction, and Additive serotonergic activity.
 Every call is cited to either a clinical reference (PMID) or the British National Formulary.
 Anything not on this list is either still to be assessed or beyond our database scope.
 The checker beneath surfaces assessments by supplement, and the missing-item form at the bottom of the page routes any uncatalogued supplement into our next curation pass.

 Documented interactions